Skip to main content

 Other Omega 3 Fatty Acids - 220mg

-Spermatogenesis is the process of creating sperm from stem cells in the testicles.
-It takes at least 72 days to transform these cells into mature sperm.
-After this, sperm move to the epididymis, where they gain the ability to swim and fertilize an egg, which takes another 10–14 days.
-This process cannot be sped up.
+We know it’s an investment, but spermatogenesis (the process of creating sperm from stem cells) takes at least 72 days.
+After this, sperm move to the testicles, where they refine their shape and structure for another 10–14 days.
+This process cannot be sped up, but you can improve its efficiency at every stage.

 Will I have more ejaculate: Yes, it's possible, but not every man experiences this.